 “Louise helped me come to terms and understand a challenging bout of insomnia.
 Initially desperate and frightened, through gentle and exploratory sessions she helped me work towards the root of the issue.
 Insomnia can make you feel so utterly helpless and exhausted.
 I’d tried every sleep aid going, before finally understanding and accepting that the most helpful tool I have was already in me.
 Louise is very understanding and thorough in her approach, she helped me get to a point that I could not believe was possible when we first met.
 I’m very grateful to have met her.”
 (M)

 ‘The short course of treatment I had with Louise was an absolute revelation.
 After more than a decade’s chronic insomnia and reliance (or so I thought) on sedatives or other means to ‘make’ myself sleep, I was back to a pretty normal sleep pattern in a matter of months.
 Louise was kind, personable and articulate, and quickly pointed out the many things that I was doing / thinking that were causing the issues.
-She gave me a simple, bespoke structure to follow (much of which was at odds with the sleep hygiene rules pushed on to me by some of the doctors I’d seen over the years), and it worked absolute wonders for me.
+She gave me a simple, bespoke structure to follow (much of which was at odds with the sleep hygiene rules pushed on to me […] over the years), and it worked absolute wonders for me.
 After years of searching, I’d finally found someone genuinely qualified to help me!
-It’s been at least nine months since my last treatment, and I’m happy to stay my sleep patterns are still good, and show no signs of changing.
+It’s been at least nine months since my last treatment, and I’m happy to say my sleep patterns are still good, and show no signs of changing.
 I couldn’t recommend the treatment more highly; it was worth every single penny.’
 (M)

 At the beginning of the year, I was finding it difficult to sleep.
 Most nights I would wake up with my mind churning and it would take me hours to return to sleep.
 It got to the point that I was finding it hard to do my everyday tasks and withdrawing into myself.
 In fact I remember feeling mentally paralysed, unable to do even basic tasks.
 I’m usually an optimistic and happy person so I was rather confused as to what was happening to me.
 Then I found Louise at The Sleepspot.
 I had never been with a therapist before and was nervous and apprehensive, but she soon put me at ease and I was able to confide in her my internal thoughts and anxieties.
 She helped me through this difficult time enabling me to reassess my values and have the confidence to stand by them.
 She encouraged me to open up to my husband and close friends.
 At first, I found this extremely hard to talk or even admit that I was struggling, but talking about it was liberating and enabled me to find a way through the dark clouds.
 She shared techniques and adapted these to my personal requirements.
 I now feel like a different person, sleeping through every night.
 I am more self-confident and optimistic, much more like my old self, only this time I am better off, as I also know how to deal with my anxieties and not let them effect my sleep.
 I certainly value the time Louise had for me and would recommend anyone with sleeping difficulties to find the confidence to speak with her.
 (F)